Hunter (village), New York: Points of interest

 Hunter Mountain is the highest peak in the county and the second highest in the Catskills.
 The mountain is the site of Hunter Mountain ski area which is open for skiing and tubing in the winter, and biking, sightseeing and hiking in the summer.
 The ski resort is the largest employer in the village, which was run by the Slutzky family, followed by Peak Resorts but is now run by Vail Resorts in the heart of Hunter.
 The seasonal nature of the mountain regulates the economic activity of the town.

-For over 40 years, the village of Hunter has been home to Camp Loyaltown, a summer camp that specializes in caring for individuals with intellectual and other developmental disabilities, including autism, emotional and behavioral disorders, cerebral palsy and Down syndrome.
-Every year, more than 650 campers/guests come to Camp Loyaltown to enjoy the scenic locale and traditional summer camp activities.
-The camp attracts staff (counselors, admin personnel etc.) from all over the world, who become a major presence and contributor to the village's economy each summer.
+Hunter hosts Camp Loyaltown, a summer camp that was created specifically for people who have disabilities, such as autism, cerebral palsy, and Down syndrome.
+More than 650 visitors participate in it every year, and the camp hires temporary staff from other countries.

 Camp Jened, a summer camp for disabled people with a broader range of physical and cognitive disabilities than Camp Loyaltown, was located on Ski Bowl Road in the second half of the 20th century.
 It was a major focal point for the disability rights movement and independent living movement.

+The Hunter Synagogue is a historic building from 1914 that is in the National Register of Historic Places.